Baking Science: How To Achieve Perfect Bakes

 2. Rise and Lift: A hot oven quickly activates the leavening agents (like yeast or baking powder) to release gas rapidly and create that wonderful rise.

-3. Crispy Delight: Preheating helps create that crispy golden crust on your cookies, pastries, or even roasted veggies.
+3. Crispy Delight: Preheating helps create that crispy golden crust on your cookies, pastries, or roasted veggies.
 It’s all about that caramelization.

-B. Oven Tricks: Convection vs. Conventional Ovens and Their Unique Advantages
+Oven Tricks: Convection vs. Conventional Oven

 1. Conventional Oven: